 How much of my donation will reach the nonprofit?

 Can I get a refund on my donation?

-What information do you share with the nonprofits when I make a donation?
+What info do you share with the nonprofits when I make a donation?

-- User donations: Funds contributed by YouTube users.
+- User donations: Funds given by YouTube users.

-- Company donations: Funds contributed by YouTube or another company, as verified by the nonprofit.
+- Company donations: Funds given by YouTube or another company, as verified by the nonprofit.

 - Offsite donations: Funds collected by the organizer and verified by the nonprofit on a site other than YouTube as part of this campaign.